 Inland Empire is surely a horror film.
-I imagine not many people getting into it, and most even being turned off.
+I imagine not many people get into it, and most even being turned off.
 Length and structure—or lack thereof—aside, it’s not an easy film to watch or understand, and frankly I’m not entirely sure I grasp what the whole thing is about.
 Indeed, different characters say “I don’t understand” over and over, and Devon/Billy tells Grace/Susan a few times that she isn’t making sense.
 A common thread that ties the multiple plots together eventually emerges, but I get the impression that this is merely a heap of undeveloped ideas Lynch assembled into one big project.

-Still, I found myself mesmerized all the way through it.
+Still, I found myself mesmerized all the way through.
 The ending, where Sue’s fate plays out over the stars on the Hollywood Walk of Fame, is dowright distressing.
 In a way, it’s also beautiful.
 Lynch offers a lot to chew on here; I’ve gone over it multiple times since I saw it.
 I have my theory of what really transpires in Inland Empire, and someday I’ll watch again with an eye toward backing it up.
 It won’t be anytime soon, though.

 Post script: I had the pleasure of seeing John Waters speak in the afternoon before I caught Inland Empire.
 Needless to say, it required a major shift in gears.